-Since the release of the original bobber last year I wanted a go, but life got in the way, and I never got around to it.
-Release of the new Bobber Black means I had to change that.
+Since the release of the original Triumph Bobber last year I wanted a go, but life got in the way, and I never got around to it.
+Release of the new Bobber Black into Triumph’s heritage collection means I had to change that.

 I’m not a massive fan of chrome, so for me, the Black version is perfect.
 It’s matte black, stealthy appearance is more me.
 Everybody knows that matte black is cool, think Stealth bomber, and you get the picture.

 Riding position feels great, the seat is adjustable